-SodaStream (SODA) International Ltd. already told Coca-Cola (KO) Co. it wouldn’t stop using Coke bottles in its marketing.
+SodaStream (SODA:US) International Ltd. already told Coca-Cola (KO:US) Co. it wouldn’t stop using Coke bottles in its marketing.
 Now SodaStream is taking the fight to the company’s front door -- or at least the park across the street from Coke’s World of Coca-Cola museum in Atlanta.

 On June 22, SodaStream, which sells do-it-yourself soft- drink machines, plans to erect a car-sized cage at Centennial Olympic Park, filled with thousands of used soft-drink bottles and cans.
 The point: Buying packaged drinks clogs up landfills, while making soda at home helps save the planet.